plgagne/Game-Boy-Essentials/website/collections/_articles/Game Boy Camera.md

 - Published by Nintendo
 - Developed by {{ page.developers }}

-{% include figure.html type="boxart" figcaption="You might laugh now but for a short time this thing was impressive." %}

 ## {{ page.description }}

 {% include figure.html type="gb" class="float left" %}